12 min to read

 In this way, any Qcommerce business must emphasize payment security, keeping identity controls and payment verifications simpler and faster.

 Does Qcommerce mean the end of brick-and-mortar stores?

-This may be a question that concerns owners of this type of business, but although we cannot guarantee how this will unfold in the future, the fact is that at the moment, it seems that qcommerce can be a good complement for brick-and-mortar stores.
+This may be a question that concerns owners of this type of business, but although we cannot guarantee how this will unfold in the future, the fact is that at the moment, it seems that Qcommerce can be a good complement to brick-and-mortar stores.

 Something like this happened when Deliveroo aligned with supermarket chains like ALDI, Waitrose and Co-op in the UK.
 Also, the company Delivery Hero had 1,500 vendors helping restaurants, stores, grocery stores and pharmacies.